 Ruth in the Bible loved Naomi dearly, and she had great compassion for the woman who had lost her husband and only sons, only to find herself alone in a strange land.
-But she also had come to know and love Naomi’s God.
+But she also had come to know and love Naomi’s God, the one true God.
 And so in her famous declaration, Ruth tells her mother-in-law:

 But Ruth replied, “Don’t urge me to leave you or to turn back from you.
 Where you go I will go, and where you stay I will stay.
 Your people will be my people and your God my God.
 Where you die I will die, and there I will be buried.
 May the Lord deal with me, be it ever so severely, if even death separates you and me.”
 When Naomi realized that Ruth was determined to go with her, she stopped urging her.Ruth 1: 16-18

 Ruth chose to leave the only home she had ever known, her family, and her friends, and make the journey to an unknown place with Naomi.
 We can only imagine the fears that must have invaded her thoughts.

 But she bravely chose Naomi, and Naomi’s God, and like Rahab (the mother of the man who will be her second husband) before her, we find Ruth woven into the tapestry of the Old Testament in God’s perfect plan.

 She could have chosen to stay, like Orpah to return to the gods of her people, turn her back on the one true God she’d been introduced to by Naomi’s family- but instead, she chose the unknown.
 Where you go, I will go.
 Your people will be my people.
 And your God my God.

 What Ruth in the Bible and Naomi miss is that through their story God was bringing Lot’s descendants back into the fold where there had only been division and writing His story of redemption through them.
 Through Ruth’s faithfulness, God’s plan was being orchestrated.